Two By Fours, Rivets and Artificial Intelligence. CLM’s Construction Claims Take

 AI also is already being used in the insurance industry in various ways including pre-assessing claims, enabling automated fraud detection in claims using data analytics, routing of initial claims and streamlining administrative processes.

 So it’s clear that AI is already making an impact in various industries.
-And the legal industry is not going to forego the use of AI especially as “the industry is under a lot of pressure to be efficient, cost-effective and to provide consistent, strong results,” Henning says.
+And the legal industry is not going to forego the use of AI especially as “the industry is under a lot of pressure to be efficient, cost-effective and to provide consistent, strong results,” Henning said.

 At its most useful, AI– or machine learning–finds patterns and deviations in data.
 It utilizes pattern recognition to sift through mountains of data, which can help identify potential issues or problems much faster than humans can.